-Degree Requirements M.S. in Biology and Biotechnology
+Degree Requirements M.S. in Biology and M.S. in Biology and Biotechnology

-Students pursuing the M.S. degree in biology and biotechnology must complete a minimum of 30 credit hours of course and theses work, six of which must be thesis research credits.
-In addition, M.S. students must successfully complete (grade of B or higher) as minimum of three graduate courses appropriate to their area of study (subject to pre-approval by their thesis committee) and the graduate seminar (BB 501, 1 credit in every semester registered for full-time study).
+Students pursuing the M.S. degree in biology and biotechnology must complete a minimum of 30 credit hours of course and thesis work, six of which must be thesis research credits.
+In addition, M.S. students must successfully complete (grade of B or higher) a minimum of three graduate courses appropriate to their area of study (subject to pre-approval by their thesis committee) and the graduate seminar (BB501, 1 credit in every semester registered for full-time study).
 Students must assemble an Advisory Committee of three faculty members of which a minimum of two must be biology and biotechnology program faculty members.
 One of the biology and biotechnology faculty members will chair the committee and be the student's faculty advisor.
 The Advisory Committee must review and approve each M.S. student's program of study and thesis research.